Growth Breakdown #1: Flo | Growth For Purpose

 Social Validation

-"Women with your condition" beats "380M downloads" every single time
+Identification framing — "Women with your condition" beats "380M downloads"

-Placed before sensitive data requests to lower sharing anxiety
+Strategic timing — Placed before sensitive data requests to lower anxiety

-Front-load your best proof, then let the product speak for itself
+One and done — Front-load your best proof, then let the product speak

 Lesson 3